Michelle Betos: Early life

-Born in Queens, New York to parents Luke and Susan Betos, Michelle began playing soccer at age five.
+Born in Queens, New York to parents Luke and Susan Betos, Michelle began playing soccer at age five at the urging of her father, a one-time semi-professional player in Greece.
 She attended St. Francis Preparatory School in the New York City borough of Queens.
 She was a two-year captain on the soccer team and was named 2005 Most Valuable Player.
-She played for the Albertson Fury '87 from 2004 to 2006 and was a member of the Region I Olympic Development Program (ODP) team in 2006.
+She played for the Albertson Fury '87 from 2004 to 2006, during which time she was coached by Paul Riley, and was a member of the Region I Olympic Development Program (ODP) team in 2006.
 In 2005, she was named an ENYSSA State Team player and participated in the Super Y-League Olympic Development Program (ODP) National Camp.